Device module

 >>> request_uuid = device.upload_log_file(upload_request)

-class DevicePythonVersion(value)
+class DevicePythonVersion(*values)

 Enumneration variables for the Device python version available in rapyuta.io